 Millennials, in general, are more individualistic, less likely to conform to rules or conventions simply because of historical norms, and – to give a point to the older teams – less penalised by their peers for whatever “minority” characteristic they possess.
-In any event, it appears the bar has been raised – celebrating diversity means it’s not simply “ok” to be…whatever you are…it’s important, valuable, and necessary to the success of the whole.
+In any event, it appears the bar is raising – celebrating diversity means it’s not simply “ok” to be…whatever you are…it’s important, valuable, and necessary to the success of the whole.

 None of this suggests that Millennials don’t value the legal and social inclusion that their grandparents (gulp) struggled to achieve.
 It’s simply that Diversity 1.0 is now obsolete.
 They are not long for nostalgia, which can be a bit heartbreaking for those reluctant to part with even their trusty wristwatch.

 But in this case, it is perhaps right that looking over your shoulder at a rougher, more utilitarian cure of wrong is better served instead by a mindset in which the differences are the asset, that they are necessary to ultimate success, that to lack diversity is to be impaired by a lack of full cognitive reach of solutions and innovation.
 Diversity 2.0 is no different than the latest iPhone – retaining all of the relevant features of its predecessors, while being more powerful, less buggy, more ubiquitous, less heavy.
 And hopefully, with extended battery life.